 Is there too much pressure to project a style that other people want to see when they encounter your brand?
 It too me a while to feel comfortable as a stylist who doesn't wear outlandishly wild and creative outfits whilst donning the edgiest of hair-do's.
 Either am I your typical Style Me Beautiful classic dresser who wears impeccably expensive threads and loves to swoon the latest Hermes or Chanel.

 However I was challenged recently when I came across a business coach on Facebook.
 She looked sharp.
 She had edge and structure to her outfits which made her look strong and believable.
 But should every business coach be trying to look like that?

 What makes us look "believable".
 Is that an identifiable style?
 Or was she just being intentional about how she was being perceived with her style choices based on things that have been said to her before?
 What's the rule?

-As a stylist, new clients have often commented on my outfit at our first meting as an acknowledgement of my fashion knowledge - in other wards, I look like I know what I am talking about.
-And while I do..I intentionally wear a mixture of textures in my outfit to reflect the creativity in my personal style statement and make an impactful first impression.
+As a stylist, new clients have often commented on my outfit at our first meting as an acknowledgement of my fashion knowledge - in otherwards, I look like I know what I am talking about.
+And while I do..I intentionally wear a mixture of textures in my outfit to reflect the creativity of my personal style statement to make an impactful first impression.